 The Building Department provides residents, developers and home builders with a variety of services from inspections to site plan reviews.

-Please click here or the 2018 Fee Schedule.
+Access the 2022 Fee Schedule (PDF).
 Electrical, Mechanical and Plumbing permit fees can be found on the applications

 Building Permit Application

 Please contact City Hall at 651-429-3232 or the Building Official at 651-429-4750 for additional submissions that may be needed.

 The completed Building Application Form (PDF) can be mailed to:

 Centerville City Hall

 Complete an Electrical Permit Form (PDF) for electrical work.

 The Electrical Inspector is Mr. Pete Tokle who can be reached at 763-754-2983.
 Calls are taken Monday through Friday from 7 to 8:30 am only.
 Fees are located on the permit application.

 See a checklist of the 2020 NEC requirements (PDF).